Matts966/poor-mans-concurrency/README.md

 $ cd poor-mans-concurrency && make run
 ```

-Note that this program prints alphabet infinitely.
+Note that this program prints `fish` and `cat` concurrently and infinitely.
 You should be ready to push Ctrl-c.

 ## Reference